Career

 Clean financial data is not a differentiator — it is a baseline requirement.

-Institutional investors do not underwrite stories — they underwrite opportunity communicated through well-thought-out business plans and defensible financial models.
+Institutional investors do not underwrite stories — they underwrite models.

 They look for: